To create a positive environment at work and help prevent work-related stress, employers should:

 - make the organisation more attractive to job seekers

-To look after their own health and wellbeing at work, employees should:
+To look after their own health and wellbeing at work, workers should:

 - raise their awareness of what might be causing them stress